runemadsen/ok-go/README.md

 Keep in mind
 ------------

-- Only auto-migrations.
-Not real migrations.
 - Doesn't restart when you edit `.html` files

 TODO
 ----

-- [ ] Add middleware example (for assets)
 - [ ] Write route spec for posts route
 - [ ] Write model spec for post
 - [ ] Style the posts